datanav/docs/documentation/operations/troubleshooting.rst

 #.
 Dependency tracking limit failure.
 #.
 Exceptions when using http transforms.
 #.
 Cascading issues, like a pipe waits for another pipe to be ready, which has failed.
 #.
-Unforeseen merges yield wrong data and unwanted load on both Sesam Talk and connected systems.
+Unforeseen merges yield wrong data and unwanted load on both Sesam and connected systems.
 Merge on null values for instance.
 #.
 Merged entities in globals has wrong status, entities should be unmerged, versions should be deleted, etc.

 Solutions